Hooahclitus/Physics-1-Problem-Solver/README.md

 ## License
-physics-1-problem-solver is licensed under the MIT license.
-For more details, refer to the LICENSE file in the repository.
+This project is licensed under the MIT License.
+Please see the `LICENSE` file for more details.